learn-with-me/books-self-help/src/The Automatic Millionaire/highlights.md

 > More often than not, the more we make, the more we spend.
 Chances are that you're earning more than you were ten years ago.
 But are you saving more?

 - How much you earn has no bearing on whether or not you can and will build wealth.
-When you spend everything you make, you subject yourself to a life of stress, fear, uncertainity, and debt.
+When you spend everything you make, you subject yourself to a life of stress, fear, uncertainty, and debt.
 - The latte factor
   - Most of us waste a lot of what we earn on `small things`.
 They add up.
 By saving these unnecessary expenses, you can get your money to work for you instead of you working for it.
   - If you don't drink coffee, assume you do.
-  - If someone argues in 30 years a million may not be as worth - it will certainlly be a lot more than nothing
+  - If someone argues in 30 years a million may not be as worth - it will certainly be a lot more than nothing
   - What matters is not how much you earn but how much you spend.
 - To get new results, you need to take new actions.
 - You need to act on what you've learned.